-Which is great news because we know that not only do fish feel pain, but overfishing is causing significant harm to the oceans and our planet.
+Which is great news because we know that fish often contain harmful toxin sand heavy metals that can be detrimental to our health.
+And not only do fish feel pain, but overfishing is causing significant harm to the oceans and our planet.
 In other words, eating fish is not the answer to getting enough DHA!

 DHA is critical for healthy brain development, which is why you’ll often see it added to infant formulas.
 And, when pregnant people take DHA supplements in pregnancy, their babies tend to have better cognitive abilities.